bcattaneo/UnTube/README.md

 ## Installation

 ### Firefox
-Installation is manual, because it's not yet available on the Firefox Extensions portal (or any other browser).
+It's available on their [extensions portal](https://addons.mozilla.org/en-US/firefox/addon/untube-new/), you can install it directly and it'll update automatically.

-I'll release the .xpi here once it's published, meanwhile you can get it here: https://addons.mozilla.org/firefox/downloads/file/3382560/untube-1.1.0-fx.xpi
+For a manual installation, download and install the latest .xpi [from here](https://github.com/bcattaneo/UnTube/releases)

 ### Chrome
 Look for "UnTube" in the chrome web store.